What if my child is absent?

 A child at 90% attendance will miss the equivalent of four full weeks of school over the course of each year ... at 80% this rises to eight weeks.
 This will lead to your child falling behind with their work, and making less progress than other children in the class.

 Because this is so important, we will follow up any absences, by telephoning on the first day your child is not in school.
 Where there is a pattern of unauthorised or excessive absence, we will write to you and may require you to attend a meeting with the Headteacher.
 If your child's attendance does not improve, the school will refer parents to the Oxfordshire Attendance and Engagement Service, who have the power to take legal action against the parents of persistent absentees.

-You are expected to inform school on the first day of absence.
-If we have not heard from you by the close of registration, the school will attempt to contact.
-Acceptable reasons for absence are: sickness; hospital/dental appointments; religious holidays; attendance at court; funerals etc. If your child has been sick or is suffering from diarrhoea, they can return to school 48 hours after their final bout.
+You are expected to inform school on the first day of absence you can call 01865 749933 ext 263 and leave a message with full details or email firstname.lastname@example.org.
+If we have not heard from you by the close of registration, the school will attempt to contact you.
+Acceptable reasons for absence are: sickness; hospital appointments; religious holidays; attendance at court; funerals etc. If your child has been sick or is suffering from diarrhoea, they can return to school 48 hours after their final bout.
 All appointments should, where possible, be arranged after the school day or during holidays.
 School reserves the right to ask to see confirmation of appointments.

 Under no circumstances may children leave school by themselves during school hours.
-Parents/carers who collect children to go to the doctor, dentist etc must first report to the office and the child will be collected from the classroom.
+Parents/carers who collect children to go to an appointment must first report to the office and the child will be collected from the classroom.

 What if my child is late?